-Avoid These 7 Mistakes When Washing The Microfiber Towels
+Mistakes People Make When Washing Microfiber Towels

-Here is a detailed list of the 7 most common mistakes people do when washing microfiber cloths.
+Here is a detailed list of the 7 most common mistakes people make when washing microfiber cloths.
 Be sure to follow the guidelines and keep your MF towels in good condition as long as possible.

 1. Washing Microfiber Towels With Other Fabrics